 Is the housing market going to crash in 2020?
-For many, it’s not a case of asking is the housing market going to crash, but when will the housing market crash, and what effect will this have on house prices?
+For many, it’s not a case of asking if the housing market is going to crash, but when will the housing market crash, and what effect will this have on house prices?

 As Covid-19 caused a dramatic change in life as we know it, many people have been feeling uncertain over whether they should be selling or buying their houses.
 According to the UK letting agent Rightmove, ‘Britain’s housing market is benefitting from a post-lockdown mini-boom supported by this month’s stamp duty cut unveiled by chancellor Rishi Sunak to “amplify the buyer surge,” pushing asking prices to a record high.’